lmorg42/FightGamePrototype/README.md

 # Fight Game Prototype
 ## Introduction
 This is an open source game built for Thoth-Tech as part of the Applications team.
+All images/sprites/backgrounds are placeholder images.

 ## How to Install
 - Install [Splashkit](https://www.splashkit.io) to your computer